 The error syndrome for $d$ unrestricted errors is

-The set of codewords having $d$ unrestricted errors with respect to the~\nth{j} codeword is and the set of all correctable codewords with zero to $N/16$ unrestricted errors is We proceed in a similar manner with the definition of the Hadamard codewords having restricted errors, which are a subset of~$\Xi^{(N)}_{j}$.
+The set of codewords having $d$ unrestricted errors with respect to the~\nth{j} codeword is and the set of all codewords with zero to $N/16$ unrestricted errors is We proceed in a similar manner with the definition of the Hadamard codewords having restricted errors.